jackgleeson/currency-conversion-app/README.md

 2. Use a framework. (see other github projects for example).
 The brief states PHP script which I interpreted as native script.
 I hope I was not wrong :(
 3. Add interfaces for command classes
 4. Tidy up CurrencyConversion Service
+5. Add PHP 7.1 Return Type Declarations and Argument Type Declarations (see other github projects for example).
-5. TDD.
+6. TDD.
 Difficult to do in 3 hours.
-6. Check for typos, was in a rush at the end.
+7. Check for typos, was in a rush at the end.
-7. Add more comments around usage and class packages
+8. Add more comments around usage and class packages